Updated Mar 16, 2026 § For Pets

 Training Tips for Either System

 Regardless of which system you pick, the introduction process matters more than the hardware.
 Dogs don’t understand invisible boundaries intuitively.
-They have to learn them.
+They’ve to learn them.

 The Humane Society recommends that all boundary training be positive-reinforcement-based, with static corrections used only as a last resort at the lowest effective level.